SAP/fundamental/docs/pages/guides/how-to-use-scss.md

 {% endhighlight %}

 - all.scss - includes everything
 - components.scss - SCSS source for each each components.
-In most cases, the components are self encapsulated with little or no dependency on other components
+The components are decoupled  with little or no dependency on other components.
 - core.scss - Gives you core functionality such as access to settings, functions and mix-ins.
 - helpers.scss - includes various helper functions
 - icons.scss - Fundamental UI's custom icon library
 - layout.scss - App level layout components such as top Overview of Core features bar, side nav, containers, panels, etc.

-To reduce the overhead, you can choose to selectively import parts of the library that best fits your need.
+You can choose to selectively import parts of the library that best fits the need of your project.
 Please note that components, icons, layout and helpers have a dependency on `core.scss`.
-Therefore, `core.scss` should always be included in the if you are not importing `all.scss`
+Therefore, `core.scss` should always be included in case if you are not importing `all.scss`

 <br>

 ## Core Functions

-Fundamental UI comes with some very useful built-in functions to help maintain consistency, quality of your SCSS source.
-We recommend that you utilize these functions instead of hard coding colors, spacing, fonts, etc. in your code.
-Utilizing functions also helps in retaining the integrity of the theming options make makes easy for you to switch between different such as a high-contrast theme for accessibility or a brand specific theme.
+Fundamental UI comes with some very useful built-in functions to help maintain consistency and quality of your SCSS source.
+We recommend that you utilize these functions instead of hard coding colors, spacing, fonts, etc. in your code to keep CSS low specificity.
+Utilizing functions also helps in retaining the integrity of the theming options and makes it easy to switch between different themes such as a high-contrast theme for accessibility or a brand specific theme.

 <br>